-Cisco Umbrella is a cloud security platform that provides you with the first line of defense against internet-based threats, protecting your users when they connect using any device, in any place, at any time.
+Umbrella is Cisco's cloud-based security platform providing you with the first line of defense against internet-based threats, protecting your users when they connect using any device, in any place, at any time.
 The quickest way to get started is to open your favorite browser, log into your Umbrella dashboard at http://dashboard.umbrella.com, add a network identity, and then point your DNS to Umbrella.

-In Umbrella, an identity is simply an entity that you can enforce policy against and report on.
+An identity is an entity that you can enforce policy against and report on.
 It can be very high level—an entire network can be an identity—or very granular—down to the individual logged in Active Directory user.

 The two kinds of identities that most people configure first are either networks or roaming computers.

-To learn about how to add your first identity, see Add an Identity and Protect Your Network.
+To add your first identity, see Add an Identity and Protect Your Network.